A31Nesta/Advent-Cursors-Linux/README.md

 4) Place the script with the .ani files (and `chmod +x` if necessary)
 5) Run the script

+The cursor should be now installed
+### On KDE
-The cursor should be now installed, go to KDE's settings and select the cursor theme.
+Go to KDE's settings and select the cursor theme.
+### On GNOME
+Use gnome-tweaks to select the cursor theme.

 Note: The cursors are installed locally for your user